yosh1/ar-nenga/README.md

 # Web AR

-This is a Web AR application using AR.js.
+This is New Year's card using Web AR.

 ---